 The theatre that produces a new play often contributes to the future development of the piece.
 It illustrates to the playwright what works or doesn’t work.
 The interpretations of the director and the actors may reveal insights into the work that even the playwright didn’t know were there.
 A first production allows the playwright to discover what may need to be rewritten to make it more effective.

-Applications to be a Producing Theatre for AACT NewPlayFest 2024 will be accepted from November 1, 2021 through February 1, 2022.
+Applications to be a Producing Theatre for AACT NewPlayFest 2024 are now closed (deadline was February 1, 2022).